-This is what attracts many criminals and criminal organizations – the anonymity of this internet underground allows users to perform various illegal activities, including illegal gambling, smuggling, unlicensed medical practices and more.
+Even though it can be used for completely legal things where you just want to keep your anonymity, like some harmless online sports betting, it regularly attracts many criminals and criminal organizations – the anonymity of this internet underground allows users to perform various illegal activities, including illegal gambling, smuggling, unlicensed medical practices and more.

 We are going to discuss the Dark Web, how people usually access it as well as what it is generally used for.
 We must urge you to carefully consider before entering the Dark Web, as it can be dangerous.